-- · Understand the basic principles of plant growth. - Identify 125 trees and shrub species commonly used in Southern California landscapes. - · Understand the basic principles of soil science as they relate to plant growth and plant nutrition. - basic horticultural knowledge VlaqA to specific field of study in ornamental horticulture. - · Understand business principles as they apply to working in ornamental horticulture.
+- · Understand the basic principles of plant growth. - · Identify 125 trees and shrub species commonly used in Southern California landscapes. - Understand the basic principles of soil science as they relate to plant growth and plant nutrition.

+- Apply basic horticultural knowledge to specific field of study in ornamental horticulture. - · Understand business principles as they apply to working in ornamental horticulture.

-Course Title 11115
+Course Title Units

 OH 120 Fundamentals of Ornamental

 Horticulture 3

 OH 170 Plant Materials: Trees and Shrubs 3

 6

 OH 130 Plant Pest Control 3

 OH 140 Soils 3

 OH 180 Plant Materials: Annuals and

 Perennials 3

 3

+Select one of the following:

+ne of the following: 0

 BUS 110 Introduction to Business 3

 BUS 111 Entrepreneurship: Starting and

 Developing a Business 3

 BUS 125 Business Law: Legal

 Environment of Business 3

-3